The Hub in its Heyday

 Erected by Delaware & Lehigh National Heritage Corridor.

 Location.
 40° 49.889′ N, 75° 42.044′ W. Marker is in Weissport, Pennsylvania, in Carbon County.
 Marker is on Main Road.
+The marker is located in Weissport Lehigh Canal Park.
 Touch for map.
-The marker is located in Weissport Lehigh Canal Park.
 Marker is in this post office area: Lehighton PA 18235, United States of America.
+Touch for directions.

 Categories. • Industry & Commerce • Waterways & Vessels •

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on May 17, 2019.
 This page originally submitted on August 9, 2015, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 183 times since then and 26 times this year.
-Photos: 1, 2, 3, 4. submitted on August 9, 2015, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.
+This page has been viewed 207 times since then and 19 times this year.
+Last updated on May 16, 2019, by Laura Klotz of Northampton, Pennsylvania.
+Photos: 1, 2, 3, 4. submitted on August 9, 2015, by Don Morfe of Baltimore, Maryland. • Andrew Ruppenstein was the editor who published this page.